 If you have questions about syncing the cadence sensor with the Peloton App, or about how App features differ from the full Peloton experience, check out the FAQs at the end of this post.

-4. Get Set Up with a Fitness Mat
+6. Get a Fitness Mat

 Cost: $29.99 (via Amazon at time of writing)